codeation/it/README.md

 ## Building

-Currently, the application uses [GTK 3](https://www.gtk.org/) for rendering, event collecting, etc. You should install `libgtk+-3.0` and packages that depend on GTK.
+Currently, the application uses [GTK](https://www.gtk.org/) for rendering, event collecting, etc. You should install GTK and packages that depend on GTK.
+Also `pkg-config` must be installed.

 On **Debian/Ubuntu** you can run:

 ```
-sudo apt-get install libgtk-3-dev
+sudo apt-get install libgtk-4-dev
 ```

-Also [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) must be installed.

 To build binary, download the sources:

 ```
 git clone https://github.com/codeation/it.git
-cd it
+cd it/four
 ```

 and use the following command in project directory: